 OnePlus 7 – Performance and features

-It’s worth reflecting on why OnePlus was at Qualcomm’s aforementioned Tech Summit in Hawaii.
-It was to announce a partnership with the major chip manufacturer, which will see the OnePlus 7 become the first smartphone to utilise the new Snapdragon 855 processor.
+It’s worth reflecting on why OnePlus was at Qualcomm’s aforementioned Tech Summit in Hawaii in the first place.

-OnePlus always fits its phones with stacks of RAM, which helps with their butter smooth feel.
-Predicting 6GB or 8GB would be a safe bet, but there’s reason to hope that OnePlus might go further.
+OnePlus always fits its phones with stacks of RAM, which helps with their buttery-smooth feel.
+Predicting 6GB or 8GB would be a safe bet but there’s no reason to rule out the notion that OnePlus might go further.

 The recently released OnePlus 6T McLaren Edition packs a staggering 10GB of RAM.
 Might the OnePlus 7 follow its lead?